-As it is vital to rethink fashion, to become responsible and because what we do today affects the future, Claudie Pierlot is launching Claudie Cares, a first step of actions undertaken in order to improve our impact on the planet.
+As it is vital to rethink fashion, to become responsible and because what we do today affects the future, Claudie Pierlot is launching Claudie Cares, a scheme for committed actions undertaken in order to improve our impact on the planet.

 Four cornerstones for more environmentally-friendly fashion without compromising on style:

-At Claudie Pierlot, we are increasingly replacing traditional cotton with organic cotton.
-This means that the manufacturing process respects the environment and is socially responsible.
-We have used organic cotton for several seasons: Claudie Loves Green in September 2018, #RiseUpWithClaudie in March 2019 and the Autumn/Winter 2019 collection has 6 items.See the selection
+We have used organic cotton for several seasons: Claudie Loves Green in September 2018, #RiseUpWithClaudie in March 2019 and the Spring/Summer 2020 collection has 25 SKUs as opposed to 6 for Autumn/Winter 2019.

 We have used recycled wool in Claudie Pierlot collections since 2015.
 This material is made from scraps from other manufacturing and reduces the environmental impact in two ways: the residue is not wasted and the new raw material does not consume anything.
 For the Autumn/Winter 2019 collection, 7 items are made of recycled wool.See the selection

-At Claudie Pierlot, we source and manufacture 62% of our collection designs in the Europe-Mediterranean area - we are always eager to make the most of high-quality expertise.
+At Claudie Pierlot, we source and manufacture 63% of our Spring/Summer 2020 collection's SKUs from the Europe-Mediterranean area - we are always eager to make the most of high-quality expertise.
 All of our shoes are manufactured in Portugal, a country which is known for its expertise in shoes.
 In order to minimise the environmental impact of the items manufactured in Europe, we opt for road transport only, which pollutes less than air or sea transport.

 Sourcing from Asia

-For some specific skills, such as knitwear from China, part of the designs from Claudie Pierlot collections are manufactured in Asia.
-In order to minimise the environmental impact of these items, in 2018, 51% of shipments from Asia to Europe were sent by sea transport rather than air transport.
+For some specific skills, such as knitwear from China, part of the SKUs from Claudie Pierlot collections are manufactured in Asia.
+In order to minimise the environmental impact of these items, as much as possible is sent by sea rather than air as it causes less pollution.
+For example, for the pieces delivered at the end of January 2020 from the Spring/Summer 2020 collection, 80% of the pieces sent from Asia to Europe were sent by boat.
+In 2018, this percentage was 51%.

 The label headquarters in Paris have a HQE (High Quality Environmental standard) certificate at a level 3, which is "Excellent".
 In other words, the design of this building and the refurbishment management adhered to sustainable development methods.
 These premises offer a high-quality working comfort for all of our employees.